SFH-Foundation/sfhfoundation/docs/videos/quran/duty-destiny.md

 # Human Duty and Destiny as Illustrated in The Qur'an

 Below, you will find 6 videos.
-In each of these, Shaykh Fadhlalla provides an exposition of a specific Surat (or Chapter) of the Qur'an.
-Such exposition is generally called _tafsir_ in Arabic.
-People who have received the _idhn_ (or permission) to practice _tafsir_ are known as _mufassir_.
+In each of these, Shaykh Fadhlalla provides an exposition of a specific Surah (or Chapter) of the Qur'an.
 The first 5 are shorter, split up sections of 1 talk which covers five separate Surats.
 You can find [the unsplit talk here](https://www.youtube.com/watch?v=CtQ-jUSnwx0).
 The sixth talk is a longer and more in depth _tafsir_ on _Surat Al-Khaf_ specifically.

 In order to introduce this section properly, please reflect upon the following two extracts from Shaykh's book, "Man in Qur’ān and the Meaning of Furqān – Surat ul-Baqarah":